pragma-/pbot/doc/VirtualMachine.md

 Installation will need to download about 328 RPMs consisting of about 425 MB.
 It'll take 5 minutes to an hour or longer depending on your hardware and network configuration.

-#### Configuring virtual machine for PBot
+#### Configure virtual machine for PBot
 Once the install finishes, click the `Reboot` button in the Fedora installer in the virtual machine window.

 #### Set up serial ports
 Now, while the virtual machine is rebooting, switch to a terminal on your host system.
 Go into the `pbot-vm/host/devices` directory and run the `add-serials` script.
-Feel free to look inside.
 It will add the `serial-2.xml` and `serial-3.xml` files to the configuration for the `pbot-vm` libvirt machine.

-This will enable and connect the `/dev/ttyS1` and `/dev/ttyS2` serial ports inside the virtual machine to TCP connections on `127.0.0.1:5555` and `127.0.0.1:5556`, respectively. `ttyS1/5555` is the data channel used to send commands or code to the virtual machine and to read back output. `ttyS2/5556` is simply a newline sent every 5 seconds, representing a heartbeat, used to ensure that the PBot communication channel is healthy.
+This will enable and connect the `/dev/ttyS1` and `/dev/ttyS2` serial ports in the guest to the following TCP connections on the host: `127.0.0.1:5555` and `127.0.0.1:5556`, respectively. `ttyS1/5555` is the data channel used to send commands or code to the virtual machine and to read back output. `ttyS2/5556` is simply a newline sent every 5 seconds, representing a heartbeat, used to ensure that the PBot communication channel is healthy.

+Now we need to restart the virtual machine itself so it loads the new serial device configuration.
-Once that's done, switch back to the virtual machine window.
-Once the virtual machine has rebooted, log in as `root`.
-Now go ahead and shut the virtual machine down with `shutdown now -h`.
-We need to restart the virtual machine itself so it loads the new serial device configuration.
-Once the machine has shutdown, bring it right back up with the following commands on the host system in the terminal used for `virt-install`:
+Switch back to the virtual machine window.
+Once the virtual machine has rebooted, log in as `root` and shut the virtual machine down with `shutdown now -h`.

+Once the machine has shutdown, bring it right back up with the following commands on the host:

-    $ virsh start pbot-vm
+    host$ virsh start pbot-vm

 Now the virtual machine will start back up in the background.
+To bring up a visible window to access the virtual machine, execute:

-    $ virt-viewer pbot-vm
+    host$ virt-viewer pbot-vm

-Now you should see the virtual machine window after a few seconds.
+You should see the guest window after a few seconds.
 Log in as `root` once the login prompt appears.

 #### Install Perl
-Now we need to install Perl inside the virtual machine.
+Now we need to install Perl on the guest.
 This allows us to run the PBot VM Guest script.

-    $ dnf install perl-interpreter perl-lib perl-IPC-Run perl-JSON-XS perl-English
+    guest$ dnf install perl-interpreter perl-lib perl-IPC-Run perl-JSON-XS perl-English

-That installs the minium packages for the Perl interpreter (note we used `perl-interpreter` instead of `perl`), the package for the Perl `lib`, `IPC::Run`, `JSON::XS` and `English` modules.
+That installs the minium packages for the Perl interpreter (note we used `perl-interpreter` instead of `perl`), as well as the Perl `lib`, `IPC::Run`, `JSON::XS` and `English` modules.

 #### Install PBot VM Guest
 Next we install the PBot VM Guest script that fosters communication between the virtual machine guest and the physical host system.
-We'll do this inside the virtual machine guest system.
+We'll do this inside the virtual machine guest system, logged on as `root` while in the `/root` directory.
+Feel free to `chdir` to `/tmp` if you prefer.

-The `rsync` command isn't installed in a Fedora minimal install, but `scp` is available.
-Replace `192.168.100.42` below with your own local IP address and `user` with the user account that has the PBot directory and `pbot` with the path to the directory.
+The `rsync` command isn't installed with a Fedora minimal install, but `scp` is available.
+Replace `192.168.100.42` below with your own local IP address; `user` with the user account that has the PBot directory; and `pbot` with the path to the directory.

-    $ scp -r user@192.168.100.42:~/pbot/applets/pbot-vm/guest .
+    guest$ scp -r user@192.168.100.42:~/pbot/applets/pbot-vm/guest .

 Once that's done, run the following command:

-    $ ./guest/bin/setup-guest
+    guest$ ./guest/bin/setup-guest

-Feel free to take a look inside to see what it does.
-It's very short.
-After running the `setup-guest` script make sure you run `source /root/.bashrc` so the environment changes take effect.
+After running the `setup-guest` script, we need to make the environment changes take effect:

+    guest$ source /root/.bashrc

 #### Install software
-Now you can install any languages you want to use.

-Python3 is already installed.
+Now we can install any software and programming languages we want to make available in the virtual machine.
+Use the `dnf search` command or your distribution's documentation to find packages.
+I will soon make available a script to install all package necessary for all languages supported by PBot.

 For the C programming language you will need at least these:

-    $ dnf install libubsan libasan gdb gcc clang
+    guest$ dnf install libubsan libasan gdb gcc clang

-I'll list all the packages for the others soon.
-You can use `dnf search <name>` to find packages in Fedora.

 #### Start PBot VM Guest
 We're ready to start the PBot VM Guest.
+On the guest, execute the command:

-    $ start-guest
+    guest$ start-guest

 This starts up a server to listen for incoming commands or code and to handle them.
 We'll leave this running.

 #### Test PBot VM Guest
 Let's make sure everything's working up to this point.
-There should be two open TCP ports on `5555` and `5556`.
+On the host, there should be two open TCP ports on `5555` and `5556`.
+On the host, execute the command:

-    $ nc -zv 127.0.0.1 5555-5556
+    host$ nc -zv 127.0.0.1 5555-5556

 If it says anything other than `Connection succeeded` then make sure you have completed the steps under [Set up serial ports](#set-up-serial-ports) and that your network configuration is allowing